kubernetes/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-constraint-namespace.md

 ## Create a Pod that does not specify any CPU request or limit

-Here's the configuration file for a Pod that has one Container.
-The Container does not specify a CPU request, and it does not specify a CPU limit.
+Here's a manifest for a Pod that has one container.
+The container does not specify a CPU request, nor does it specify a CPU limit.

 {{< codenew file="admin/resource/cpu-constraints-pod-4.yaml" >}}